Odense Athletics Stadium

 Odense Atletikstadion is a multi-use stadium in Odense, Denmark.
 It is used mostly for athletics and even some football matches and served as the home stadium of FC Fyn.
 The stadium holds 8,000 people.

+History

+The stadium was a notable motorcycle speedway venue from 1950 to 1974.
+It hosted rounds of the Speedway World Team Cup in 1960, 1961 and 1965.
+The meetings were organised by the Fyens Motor Sport and the Sports Motor Club Odin and the track record around the 400 metres track was held by Ove Fundin, a legendary rider within the speedway world.